The Big Picture…

 - regenerate natural systems”

 And these three principles are exactly what the Ellen MacArthur Foundation uses to define the Circular Economy.
 You can see their interpretation in Figure 1.
 And we see why it is called circular.
-Notice that there are two streams: renewables flow management and stock management.
+Notice that there are two streams: renewables flow management, on the left, and stock management, on the right.

-We’ll concentrate on the stock management side in this article (or goods management, to keep the naming the same across this site).
+I’ll concentrate on the stock management part in this article.
 And we can see there are four circular loops in this half of the diagram, covering:

 - Maintain / Prolonging & Sharing